LuigiBrosNin/Luizo-s-notes/content/Master first year/Complex systems and network science/Project paper notes.md

 Max turn: 20
 ### 3.2.1 Previous parameters comparison
 No difference was noticed in the population experiments' results, the numbers kept their trends and behaviours across all 4 experiments.
+The speed of fishes without reproduction and the speed of dolphins in both cases didn't report changes in the results

 ![[Pasted image 20241230164643.png]]